 Is Kaotica Eyeball good for voice acting?

-Kaotica Eyeball is great for amateurs voice actors and auditions, however will not suffice for professional voice actors.
+Kaotica Eyeball is great for amateur voice actors and auditions, however, will not suffice for professional voice actors.

 Still, Kaotica Eyeball may be considered for Fiverr, Upwork or other less demanding job offers.
-When combined with some additional room treatment it might be just enough to provide semi-professional sound.
+When combined with some additional room treatment, it might be just enough to provide a semi-professional sound.

 With that said, even professionals might find Kaotica Eyeball useful when traveling and auditioning.
 Studios and vocal booths aren’t very mobile and when traveling Kaotica Eyeball, which is light and quite durable, is a great option for auditioning on the road.

 Music industry doesn’t require to completely remove reverb and while vocal booths might sound too “dead”, Kaotica Eyeball might be just the right option as it still allows some reverb.

 Therefore, Kaotica Eyeball is a great option for singers that don’t have an opportunity to record within a studio environment and want to produce music at a low cost.

 It is also great that you can control how much reverb is allowed into the recording by adjusting the distance between the singer and the microphone encased by Kaotica Eyeball.